 Now if we are children, then we are heirs-heirs of God and co-heirs with Christ.
 If indeed we share in His sufferings in order that we may also share with His glory

 Hebrews 1:2, tells us that God appointed Jesus to be the heir of all things.
 By denying self, taking up our cross, and following Jesus, we are also sharing in His sufferings.
 By sharing in His sufferings, we also share in His inheritance.
 This inheritance will always be present for it is imperishable, undefiled, and will never fade.
 (Peter 1:4)

 ” And all of us have had that veil removed so that we can be mirrors that brightly reflect the glory of the Lord.
 And as the Spirit of the Lord works within us, we become more and more like Him and reflect His glory even more.2 Cor.
 3:18

 As you can see, God sees us as amazing heirs whom He loves dearly.
-We are equipped with many gifts, talents and tools to perform the most important task of sharing God’s love.
+We are equipped with many gifts, talents, and tools to perform the most important task of sharing God’s love.
 In doing so, we are gifted with everlasting eternity as well as all that has been given to Jesus to enjoy during our earthly life.
 It’s a task that shouldn’t be taken lightly.
-When we look into the mirror, look for the bright reflection of the glory of the Lord rather than what the world wants you to see.
+When we look into the mirror, look for the bright reflection of the glory of the Lord rather than what the world wants us to see.
 Seeing ourselves as God sees us is an important aspect of self-care.
 It helps us to stay grounded in the truth.